 |

-The moon causes the tides on the world’s oceans; however, also contributes to the stabilization of the earth’s axis.
-Jacques Laskar found that the earth’s axis could fluctuate by up to 80 degrees if it were not stabilized by the moon with its relatively high mass.
-The angular position of the earth’s axis appears to be quite stable at 23.3 degrees.
+The moon causes the tides on the worlds oceans; however, it also contributes to the stabilization of the Earths axis.
+Jacques Laskar found that the Earths axis could fluctuate by up to eighty degrees if the moon with its relatively high mass would not stabilize it.
+The angular position of the Earths axis appears to be quite stable at 23.3 degrees.

 These 59 | Menu |